Churches That Play Together Stay Together

 “As leaders, we have to teach people to flow with the rhythms of life,” says Lassiter.
 “Sometimes the music is happy.
 Sometimes the music is somber.
 We can dance to both.

 Article written ChristianityToday by Courtney Ellis.
 Courtney is a pastor and speaker and the author of Uncluttered (Feb.
 2019, Rose Publishing).
-She lives in Southern California with her husband, Daryl, and their three kids.
+She lives in Southern California with her husband, Daryl, and three kids.
 Find her on Twitter, Facebook, or her blog.